faizandataanalyst/Projects/README.md

 - **Key Insights**: Every column gives different insights all the insights are provided in the file.
 - File Name in Repository: ML Pipeline IRIS Dataset
 ### 6. Stock Data Analysis Google:
 - **Description**: It is a Time Series dataset, that contains 687 entries total of 6 features, data is from 2021-10-06 to 2024-07-01.
-It is a complete Forecasting with a detailed Exploratory Data Analysis(EDA), SARIMAX, and different techniques to predict valueable and costly findings.
+It is a complete Forecasting with a detailed Exploratory Data Analysis(EDA), SARIMAX, and different techniques to predict valuable and costly findings.
 - **Tools/Libraries Used**: List of tools and libraries used for Time Data Analysis (Python, pandas, numpy, matplotlib, statsmodels).
 - File Name in Repository: Google Stock Data Analysis
 ### 7. Stock Data Analysis APPLE:
 - **Description**: It is a Time Series dataset, that contains 687 entries total of 6 features, data is from 2021-10-06 to 2024-07-01.
-It is a complete Forecasting with a detailed Exploratory Data Analysis(EDA), SARIMAX, and different techniques to predict valueable and costly findings.
+It is a complete Forecasting with a detailed Exploratory Data Analysis(EDA), SARIMAX, and different techniques to predict valuable and costly findings.
 - **Tools/Libraries Used**: List of tools and libraries used for Time Data Analysis (Python, pandas, numpy, matplotlib, statsmodels).
 - File Name in Repository: Stock Data Analysis APPLE
 ### 8. Web Scrapping IRIS Data: